Massive Uncoordinated Multiple Access for Beyond 5G: Data Detection

-For data detection without any sign ambiguity, the phase of $\rv{g}_{k_n}$, $k_n \in \hat{\Set{X}}_{\rm{a}}$, is leastwise required to be known at the \ac{bs}.
+For data detection without any sign ambiguity, the phase of ${g}_{k_n}$, $k_n \in \hat{\mathcal{X}}_{\rm{a}}$, is leastwise required to be known at the \ac{bs}.
 However, by employing differential coding at \ac{iot} devices, a \ac{mud} algorithm can be developed which removes the need for such {\it a priori} knowledge.
 Differential coding is a coding technique used for non-coherent data detection.
-Instead of encoding a bit sequence directly, it encodes the difference between the bit sequence as $\rv{b}_{{k_n},i}=\rv{b}_{{k_n},i-1}\oplus \rv{b}_{k_n,i}^{{\rm{c}}}, k_n \in \Set{X}_{\rm{a}}$, \cite{bhattacharya2005digital}, where $\oplus$ is the modulo-2 addition and $\rv{b}_{k_n,i}^{\rm{c}}$ is the $i$th bit at the output of the channel encoder of the $k_n$th \ac{iot} device.
+Instead of encoding a bit sequence directly, it encodes the difference between the bit sequence as \cite{bhattacharya2005digital}